Materials and pamphlets:

 Life After Loss of a Spouse: Hope Through Healing Grief Workshop

 Pleas join us each month for an hour of learning and sharing.
 Learn how to open your toolbox and get tips on how to utilize these tools throughout your grieving process.
 Hear from grief experts as well as from fellow community members who are also journeying through grief.
 You may wish to share your story or to ask questions, or you may prefer to listen and reflect.
 All are welcome.
 There is no cost to attend.
-Meetings are held on the 4th Thursday of the month at 10:00 a.m. at Bay View Lutheran Church, 340 West Maple Street in Sturgeon Bay, WI.
-Meetings begin on September 22, 2016.
+Meetings are held on the 2nd Thursday of the month at 10:00 a.m. at Bay View Lutheran Church, 340 West Maple Street in Sturgeon Bay, WI.
 The facilitator for this group is Mandy Sarazen from AseraCare Hospice.
 Light snacks and refreshments will be served.
 Registration is not required, but appreciated.
 Call (920) 743-4705

 Unity Hospice Grief Support Groups

-A five week grief support groups offered throughout the year for adults who have experienced the loss of a loved one.
-Call Lisa or Karen for schedules (743-6440 or 1-800-990-9249).
+A five week grief support group offered throughout the year for adults who have experienced the loss of a loved one.
+Meets at the Library on the 2nd Wednesday of every month.
+Call 920-338-1111 or 1-800-990-9249.

 The following resources are self-identified as providing counseling expertise specific to grief related issues.
 Their appearance on our web page does not imply a referral, recommendation, or endorsement of their services by our firm.